Otmar Freiherr von Verschuer: Family

 Otmar von Verschuer was born into a noble family.
 From birth he held the title of Freiherr (baron), a title that had been granted to several family branches by the Holy Roman Emperor, the Dutch king, and the elector of Hesse.
 He was mainly of Dutch, German, Estonian/Baltic German, and Swedish descent, and had distant Scottish ancestry.
 His father Hans von Verschuer was a businessman who owned a mining company, while his mother Charlotte née von Arnold was originally from Estonia; her family was ennobled in Russia in the mid-19th century and was partially resident in Sweden.
 He was a descendant of the House of Stuart through his 6th great grandmother Brita Stuart, a Swedish noblewoman of Scottish royal descent.

 Otmar von Verschuer was the father of Helmut Freiherr von Verschuer (also known as Helmut van Verschuer), a high-ranking official of the European Commission, and the grandfather of the Belgian-German actor, Leopold Freiherr von Verschuer (born 1961 in Brussels).

 Early career

 Verschuer served in the First World War and had been promoted to first lieutenant by 1918.
-From 1919, he studied medicine at the University of Marburg.
-He earned a doctorate in medicine at the University of Munich in 1923 and a habilitation at the University of Tübingen in 1927.
+From 1919, he studied medicine at Marburg University.
+He obtained a doctorate in medicine at the Ludwig-Maximilians-Universität München in 1923 and a habilitation at the University of Tübingen in 1927.
 In 1927, he became head of department for human genetics at the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics.
 He left that post in 1935 to join the Institute for Hereditary Biology and Racial Hygiene in Frankfurt.